openwallet-foundation/project-proposals/projects/sd-jwt-kotlin.md

 # Project Description

-A Kotlin implementation of the Selective Disclosure JWT (SD-JWT) specification.
+A Kotlin implementation of the [Selective Disclosure for JWTs](https://www.ietf.org/archive/id/draft-ietf-oauth-selective-disclosure-jwt-04.html) (SD-JWT) specification.

 # Alignment with the OpenWallet Foundation Mission